 After reaching an expected low this year, Metals Focus predicts that gold will close 2015 at an average of $1,190 an ounce and continue going up from there.
 The main reason for gold’s recent perceived weakness was the expected upcoming interest rates rise by the Federal Reserve.

 The report notes that the downturn for gold should end shortly after the rate increase, as it is expected to be moderate and leave real interest rates negative for a while.
 Reduced gold selling from Western investors, mine supplies’ retreat from record heights and an improvement in Asian gold sales prospects should also play a part in providing stability for the gold market towards the end of 2015.

 The Gold Focus report also sees next year as when we may see yet another bull market for gold.
 According to the report, “From 2016 onwards, there are several plausible candidates waiting in the wings to provide the spark for a renewed gold bull market.”
 The candidates listed include “potentially gold-friendly developments in debt, inflation, foreign exchange, commodity and equity markets and the scope for a far more malign environment for international relations to develop over the next few years.”

-We share so much more information on our YouTube account – subscribe to us there.cnbc, federal reserve, jim rogers, newsmax
+We share so much more information on our YouTube account – subscribe to us there.cnbc, Featured, federal reserve, jim rogers, newsmax